-10806177......4 credits Examines basic concepts of human anatomy and physiology as they relate to health sciences.
+10806177.....4 credits Examines basic concepts of human anatomy and physiology as they relate to health sciences.
 Using a body systems approach, the course emphasizes the interrelationships between structure and function at the gross and microscopic levels of organization of the entire human body.
 It is intended to prepare health care professionals who need to apply basic concepts of whole body anatomy and physiology to informed decision making and professional communication with colleagues and patients.
-Prerequisite: Minimum Accuplacer score for Reading is 55 (Students scoring between 55-80 are encouraged to enroll in Introduction to College Reading) and one semester of college-level biology or chemistry with a "C" or better, or Human Body in Health & Disease 10509102 with a "C" or better, or Emergency Medical Technician-Basic 10531168 with a "C" or better
+Prerequisite: High School GPA of 3.0 or Accuplacer Reading Skills of 236 or ACT of 15, or General Chemistry 10806134 with a grade of "C" or bottor or Compared Biology 10806134 with a grade of "C"